 The Geneva Observer will remain fully independent in its editorial choices and judgment.
 An independent media that can inform without being perceived as beholden to an outside editorial agenda is critically important and has always been our strong conviction.
 We see the KAS Geneva support as a validation of our mission to report on and analyze International Geneva through independent, fact-based, analytical journalism and selective content curation.

-"What is happening in the numerous multilateral fora in Geneva is of key importance not only for experts and government officials but also for parliamentarians, civil society, social partners and a wider public beyond Geneva,” says Dr Olaf Wientzek, Director of Multilateral Dialogue Geneva for the KAS.
+"What is happening in the numerous multilateral fora in Geneva is of key importance not only for experts and government officials but also for parliamentarians, civil society, social partners, and a wider public beyond Geneva,” says Dr. Olaf Wientzek, Director of Multilateral Dialogue Geneva for the KAS.
 “Initiatives such as The Geneva Observer can play a crucial role in providing a better understanding of the ecosystem of International Geneva.
-This can help to not only better understand the Geneva-based organisations but also increase support for a values- and rules-based multilateralism."
+This can help to not only better understand the Geneva-based organizations but also increase support for a values- and rules-based multilateralism."

 “Locally International,” operating at the intersection of journalism and academia, The Geneva Observer stands for collective accountability and institutional transparency.
 Our vision is to raise awareness about the importance of international cooperation and values-based multilateralism and foster a stronger, more transparent, more inclusive, and more accessible common conversation around International Geneva.